ShannonPaige/messenger/README.md

 ## Design Overview

 #### Real time communication
-I began this challenge by researching Action Cable, a feature that released with Rails 5 that integrates Web Sockets into a Rails app.
+- I began this challenge by researching Action Cable, a feature that released with Rails 5 that integrates Web Sockets into a Rails app.
 I have never used it before, but had heard about its capabilities and thought it might be the best solution.

 #### Database
+- Next I drew out the database schema on paper.
+I knew that there would need to be Users and Messages, so I decided to start with those two models as my MVP.
+A user has many messages and each message belongs to 2 users.
+- Since the spec said not to worry about users, I seeded the database with 3 users.

 ## Limitations